top of page

 The proposed lot coverage is approximately 86% (52% building coverage).
 At the City Council work session on 28 Jan 25, Paradigm announced they had upgraded their initial tree canopy coverage from 5.64% of the property to 10% by following recommendations from the City's Urban Forester to increase the soil volume of the planters for the proposed tree plantings.
 This means they will now reach the zoning requirement of 10% tree canopy.

-The two buildings will be predominately brick or cementitious panels, and may also include stone, and/or metal paneling.
+The two buildings will be predominately brick with cementitious panels, and may also include stone, and/or metal paneling.
 Utilities on top of the buildings will be blocked from viewing by parapets around the outside edge of the buildings.

 The Applicant proposes to install Level 2 Electric Vehicle Charging Stations in the parking garage to accommodate a minimum of twenty (20) designated electric vehicle parking spaces.